MAgIC: Investigation of Large Language Model Powered Multi-Agent in Cognition, Adaptability, Rationality and Collaboration: Experiments

-In Figure~\ref{fig:tease}, we demonstrate a clear comparison of the capabilities of different LLMs across various metrics.
-The most prominent performer is the GPT-4+PGM method, showcasing outstanding overall performance with a remarkable win rate of 63.5\%.
+We evaluate GPT-3.5-turbo \cite{openai2023gpt3.5}, GPT-4 \cite{openai2023gpt4}, Llama-2-70B \cite{touvron2023llama}, PaLM 2 \cite{anil2023palm}, Cohere \cite{cohere} and Claude 2 \cite{Claude-2} with our benchmark.
+In~\autoref{fig:tease}, we clearly compare the capabilities of different LLMs.
+The most prominent performer is the GPT-4-turbo method, showcasing outstanding overall performance with a remarkable win rate of 57.2\%.
 This significantly higher win rate underscores its competitive advantage.
-Following closely is GPT-4-turbo, which achieves a win rate of 56.5\%, demonstrating its competitiveness.
-Furthermore, based on their respective area coverage in the radar chart, it becomes apparent that GPT-4 outperforms LLaMa-2-70B by more than three times in overall multi-agent capabilities, while GPT-3.5-turbo remains superior to LLaMa-2-70B.
-We also assess other popular commercial LLMs such as PaLM 2, Claude 2, and Cohere, the experimental results indicate their abilities in multi-agent settings are between GPT-3.5-turbo and Llama-2-70B.
-Additionally, our proposed PGM method consistently enhances the multi-agent capabilities of GPT-4, GPT-3.5-turbo, and Llama-2-70B.
+Following closely is GPT-4, which achieves a win rate of 53.3\%, demonstrating its competitiveness.

-As demonstrated in Table~\ref{table:all_metrics}, for a more detailed comparison, we evaluated metrics such as Judgment, Deception, Reasoning, and Self-Awareness within the Chameleon and Undercover scenarios.
-In these contexts, GPT-4+PGM excelled with impressive scores of 87.5\% in Judgment and 85.6\% in Deception, solidifying its leadership in these scenarios.
-Notably, reasoning abilities exhibited the closest performance gap among these models, while deception capabilities showcased significant disparities.
+Furthermore, as illustrated by the radar chart in~\autoref{fig:tease} and the corresponding area calculations in the lower bar chart, GPT-4-turbo surpasses Llama-2-70B by more than threefold in overall multi-agent capabilities.
+Additionally, GPT-3.5-turbo also demonstrates superior performance compared to Llama-2-70B.
+Our evaluation of other popular commercial LLMs, including PaLM 2, Claude 2, and Cohere, shows that their multi-agent abilities fall between those of GPT-3.5-turbo and Llama-2-70B.
+Notably,~\autoref{fig:tease} indicates that the area sizes derived from the proposed abilities' values are directly proportional to the winning rates.
+This correlation validates our benchmark as an effective tool for assessing the capabilities of different LLMs.

-Furthermore, when assessing metrics related to collaboration, coordination, and rationality in game theory scenarios like Cost Sharing, Prisoner's Dilemma, and Public Good, GPT-4+PGM continued to shine.
-It achieved a perfect score of 100\% in Coordination and a sub-optimal performance of 76.2\% in Rationality.
-In contrast, LLaMa-2-70B, while lagging in overall performance with a win rate of 18.1\%, exhibited strengths in specific metrics, such as a relatively high consistency score of 74.0\%.
-This score also surpasses GPT-3.5-turbo's 54\%.
+As demonstrated in~\autoref{table:bechmarking}, we conducted a detailed comparison by evaluating metrics such as Judgment, Deception, Reasoning, and Self-Awareness within the Chameleon and Undercover scenarios.
+In these contexts, GPT-o1 present impressive scores in Judgment, Self-awareness, Cooperation and Coordination.
+GPT-4 excelled with scores of 90\% in Judgment and 75.0\% in Deception, solidifying their superiority in these scenarios.
+The performance gap in reasoning abilities among the models was narrow, while deception capabilities showed significant disparities.
+On the other hand, when assessing metrics related to collaboration, coordination, and rationality in game theory scenarios like Cost Sharing, Prisoner's Dilemma, and Public Good, GPT-4 and GPT-4 Turbo continued to shine.
+GPT-4 achieved 66.7\% in Coordination and an optimal performance of 78.1\% in Rationality.
+In contrast, Llama-2-70B, while lagging in overall performance with a win rate of 26.5\%, exhibited strengths in specific metrics, such as a relatively high self-awareness score of 53.2\%, surpassing GPT-3.5 Turbo's 25.9\%.